SAP/WebClientDevGuide/README.md

 The return object looks like this:
 ```
 {
-  // set to true if you want the WebClient to record audio
+  // set to true if you want the Web Client to record audio
   // out of the box using the browsers MediaRecorder.
 If
   // set to false, you need to implement the audio recording yourself
   useMediaRecorder: true|false,